freeCodeCamp/guide/src/pages/java/arrays/index.md

 An Array is used to store a collection of data of similar datatype.
 Arrays always start with the index of 0.

+# Advantage of Java Array

+Code Optimization: It makes the code optimized, we can retrieve or sort the data easily.
+Random access: We can get any data located at any index position.

+# Disadvantage of Java Array

+Size Limit: We can store only fixed size of elements in the array.
+It doesn't grow its size at runtime.
+To solve this problem, collection framework is used in java.

 **Syntax:**

 ```java